repo-racers/repo-racers/docs/playbook/agile_guide/beyond_the_basics/crew_contracts/working_agreement.md

 - We follow the git flow branch naming convention for branches and identify the task number e.g. `devopskev/feature/123-add-working-agreement`
 - We merge all code into main branches through PRs
-- All PRs are reviewed by one person from <Customer/Partner Name> and one from Repo Racers (for knowledge transfer and to ensure code and security standards are met)
+- All PRs are reviewed by one person from our customer or sponsor and one from Repo Racers (for knowledge transfer and to ensure code and security standards are met)
 - We always review existing PRs before starting work on a new task
 - We look through open PRs at the end of stand-up to make sure all PRs have reviewers.
 - We treat documentation as code and apply the same [standards to Markdown](../../../code_reviews/recipes/markdown.md) as code.